 I survived the awkward middle school years.
 I partied my way through high school and college, making friends and collecting wild stories to tell.
 Afterwards, I was a nomad trying to find where I belonged and felt happy.
 Realizing the States couldn't fulfill a part of my soul that was missing, I booked a one-way ticket to Europe and began the next chapter of my life.
-In 18 months I visited 13 countries.
+In three years I visited 25 countries.
 I explored, learned, worked, loved, tasted, and drank my way through Europe and South East Asia.

 So here I am compiling an ongoing list of things 20-something's should know.

 The things our mothers don't tell us, books can't teach us, and travel guides don't show us.

 1. (and will always be #1) GO OUT AND TRAVEL.
 Now is the time to do it.
 You learn by doing.
 It is hard to discover your identity in a cubicle or your parent's basement.
 There are less restrictions on ourselves in our twenties.
 When we are forty with a mortgage, three kids, a dog , and a sick parent, we will be less apt and able to travel.
 Explore your state, your country, another continent - just discover what else is out there and learn from what you see.

 Don't stop learning.
 Educate yourself in the world around you.
 Life exists beyond your comfort zone and ignorance is not bliss.
 There is a lot to learn from the people you meet, places you see, and information you read.

 Break up with the bad boy.
 You will not be able to change him.
 Sure, he may be passionate, sexy, and fun - but if he does not treat you right, drop him.
 A relationship should be naturally easy, not a war zone of games and mind tricks.

 Never settle for less than what you deserve.
 In work, love, any facet of life.
 Do not settle for mediocrity.
 Settling is the result of laziness and fear.